In a perfect world, achieving optimal weight and wellness is simple: eat just enough whole foods.

 I tried to find scientific evidence for this claim (and my experience) and found nothing.
 I did find some articles about training our cell mitochondria to burn fat more effectively (switch to fat-burning).
 And that’s what the kickstart that I am recommending is all about.
 Before experimenting with intermittent fasting for metabolic flexibility, start training your cells for fat-burning with a modified fast or a 7-day Keto Cycle.

 Modified fasting is the term I chose to talk about any DIY version o the Fasting Mimicking Diet by Dr. Valer Longo.
 Dr. Valter Long has been studying longevity for decades.
 Furthermore, he has studied the benefits of fasting and calorie restriction.
 He devised a 5-day fast that severely restricts calories (you eat only 40 percent of your regular calorie intake and limits protein and carbs to trigger autophagy (as your cells switch to fat-burning).

 I created various meal plans you can use to DIY the Fasting Mimicking Diet, read Modified Fasting: How You Can Benefit From Fasting Without Starving to learn more.

 7-Day Keto Cycle

 You will feel hungry on a modified fast.
 I am not going to lie!
-You need to have some excellent inner motivation and accountability to get to the end of that fifth day.
-If you don’t think you can get through 5 days of eating only 40 percent of your regular calorie consumption, there is another option: a 7-day keto cycle.
-The advantage of the FMD over a keto cycle is that you won’t feel sick with “the keto flu”, but with a keto cycle, you won’t feel hungry.
+You need some excellent inner motivation and accountability to get to the end of that fifth day.
+If you don’t think you can get through 5 days of eating only 40 percent of your regular calorie consumption.
+Another option is a 7-day keto cycle.
+The advantage of the FMD over a keto cycle is that you won’t feel sick with “the keto flu,” but with a keto cycle, you won’t feel hungry.